 Research

 Currently I'm working as a Research Scientist at the Southwest Research Institute in Boulder, Colorado.
-Here, I'm working with Craig DeForest and Derek Lamb to advance some aspects of the Fluxon model.
+Here, I'm working to advance some aspects of the Fluxon model.
 Fluxon modeling relaxes magnetic fieldlines as discrete objects, allowing for huge computational advantages when compared with full MHD models.
 With a sequence of advancing boundary conditions to drive fluxon placement and evolution, we're studying the modeled solar wind and erupting Coronal Mass Ejections (CMEs).
+In particular I'm interested in the role of magnetic fieldline geometry in solar wind acceleration.

 I'm also working alongside the SOC for the Polarimeter to Unify the Corona and Heliosphere (PUNCH) mission.
 Here I've been working to define the data processing pipeline - designing and implementing portions of the data handling, along with other portions of the pipeline.